 *It is City policy when responding to calls regarding blocked sewers to check the main, whether the caller thinks the blockage is their responsibility or not.
 If the main is blocked it could affect more than one property.
-Once it has been verified that the blockage is not in the main, the homeowner can decide whether they want a City crew to clear it or not.
-Homeowners also have the option of calling a private service provider.
+Once it has been verified that the blockage is not in the main, the homeowner should call a private service provider.

 If you have a back-up of water and/or sewage in your basement, please: